Crapless Craps – Payouts, Rules & Odds

 Winning at crapless craps means avoiding place bets on outside numbers, especially what some crapless craps games call the “extreme” outside numbers, 11 and 12.

-More on Crapless Craps Odds
+The Problem with Crapless Craps Odds

 The problem with crapless craps is that it takes away potential losses that aren’t as likely to happen.
 There is only one way to roll a two and one way to roll a twelve out of all 36 possible dice combinations.
 There are two ways to roll a three or an eleven.
 Compare those numbers to the six different ways there are to roll a big loser seven, and you’ll understand why casinos are happy to give away losses on 2, 3, and 12.